mongodb/mongo-python-driver/doc/faq.rst

 frameworks can be achieved just by writing multi-threaded code that shares a :class:`~pymongo.mongo_client.MongoClient`.

-There are asynchronous MongoDB drivers in Python: `AsyncMongo for Tornado
+There are asynchronous MongoDB drivers in Python: `Motor for Tornado
-<https://github.com/bitly/asyncmongo>`_ and `TxMongo for Twisted
+<https://github.com/mongodb/motor>`_ and `TxMongo for Twisted
 <http://github.com/fiorix/mongo-async-python-driver>`_.
 Compared to PyMongo,
 however, these projects are less stable, lack features, and are less actively maintained.